-There are at least three things you should know about unsecured personal loans:
+There are at least three things you should know about an unsecured personal loan:

 - Unlike secured loans, unsecured personal loans do not require collateral, such as a car or laptop.